Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 Under the Credit Cards Section, you can customize the following settings:

-- Enable Stripe Gateway: Enable to use Stripe's online credit card payment service.
+- Enable Stripe Gateway: Use Stripe's online credit card payment service.

 - Title: Provide the title that will show up on the checkout page.

-- Statement Descriptor: Provide a separator that will show up on the customer's statement.
+- Statement Descriptor: Provide a separator that appears on the customer's statement.

-- Charge Type: Here, you can choose the charge type.
+- Charge Type: Choose the charge type here.
 There are two options: Charge and Authorize.
 The Charge method authorizes and captures a credit card payment, while Authorize authorizes the payment.

 - Saved Cards: Enabling this option will save card details for future transactions.

-- Inline Credit Card Form: You can turn this option to enable inline credit card payment.
+- Inline Credit Card Form: You can turn this option on to enable inline credit card payment.

 - Allowed card: Add the cards you want to allow for payment in your store.